RelevanceAI/vectorhub/README.md

 - Vectorise rich and complex data types like: text, image, audio, etc in 3 lines of code
 - Retrieve and find information about a model
 - An easy way to handle dependencies easily for different models
+- Universal format of installation and encoding (using a simple `encode` method).

+In order to provide an easy way for practitioners to quickly experiment, research and build new models and feature vectors, we provide a streamlined way to obtain vectors through our `encode` method.
+There are thousands of _____2Vec models across different use cases/domains.
+Vectorhub allows people to aggregate their work and share it with the community.

+Think transformers for NLP, Sci-kit Learn for data scientists.

 ---

 ## Quickstart:

 [Intro to Vectors](https://github.com/vector-ai/vectorhub#what-are-vectors) | [Model Hub](https://hub.getvectorai.com/) | [Google Colab Quickstart](https://go.vctr.ai/vectorhub-colab) | [Python Documentation](https://go.vctr.ai/vectorhub-docs)

----

-## Why Vector Hub?

-There are thousands of _____2Vec models across different use cases/domains.
-We wanted to create a hub that allowed people to aggregate their work and share it with the community.

-Think transformers for NLP, Sci-kit Learn for data scientists.

 ---